Pythm/ElectricalPriceCalc/README.md

 ## 📌 Notes

 - `country_code` will attempt to fetch latitude/longitude from your AppDaemon configuration if not defined.
-- `VAT` is specified as a multiplier (e.g., 1.25 represents 25% VAT).
+- `VAT` is specified as a multiplier (e.g., 1.25 represents 25% VAT) and is applied only to Nordpool Price before adding the other taxes.
 - Taxes and thresholds are optional and can be customized based on your region.
+- `daytax` and `nighttax` can be an int or a dict with month numbers : tax
 ---

 ## ✅ Contributing